A Guide to Code Audits

 Posted on October 23, 2024

 Regular code audits can be the difference between a profitable success and an expensive failure.
-In this article, we’ll go over the fundamentals of code audits, from finding hidden dangers to establishing a clear auditing process to keep your code and business secure.
+In this article, we’ll go over the fundamentals of code audits, from finding hidden vulnerabilities to establishing a clear software code auditing process to keep your code and business secure.

 What is a Code Audit?

-Unlike internal code reviews, code audits uncover problems and enhance the quality of the codebase.
-They consider rule compliance, security and code performance.
-Automated test can only detect apparent errors, but code audits verify that code functions properly.
-They look at the big picture.
+Unlike the internal code review process, code audits uncover problems and enhance the quality of the codebase.
+Code reviews examine pieces of code that are typically less formal and more frequent than code audits, which analyze entire code bases using an automated test or an external team.
+Automated tests can only detect apparent errors, but code audits done by software development teams verify the entire system.
+They look at the big picture and consider the following:

 • Security

-Cyber dangers are continually evolving.
+Cyber threats are continually evolving as technology advances and becomes more sophisticated.
 Code audits spot potential security vulnerabilities, ensuring the code is safe.
 They reveal hidden weaknesses that hackers can exploit.
-Finding those weaknesses before they become problems is key.
+Finding those weaknesses before they become a problem is key.

 • Quality

-Code audits improve the quality of the code and makes it easier to maintain.
+Code audits improve the quality of the code and make it easier to maintain.
 Well-organized code is less prone to errors.
-An audit can highlight areas where the structure or readability can be improved, saving time and frustration in the long run.
+An audit can highlight areas where the structure and readability can be improved, saving time and frustration in the long run.

 • Compliance